lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

   </tr>
   <tr>
     <td style = "border-style: none"><p>
-60. What a friend we have in Jesus
 What a friend we have in Jesus
 All our sins and griefs to bear
 What a privilege to carry